ganrad/aks-aspnet-sqldb-rest/README.md

     Click the checkbox for both **Enable continuous integration** and **Batch changes while a build is in progress**.
 Leave other fields as is.
 Click on **Save & queue** menu and select the **Save** option.

-3. Expose the Claims API thru OpenAPI (formerly Swagger API).
-Trigger and run CI and CD Pipelines.
+3. Update the Claims API microservice to expose OpenAPI (formerly Swagger API) specifications for end-points.

     The [Open API Specification](https://swagger.io/specification/) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation or through network traffic inspection.
 When defined properly, a consumer of the API can understand and interact with the remote API with minimal knowledge of the underlying implementation logic.

-    Update the `Startup.cs` class in your forked GitHub repository by using one one of these options.
+    Use one of the options below to update the `Startup.cs` class in your forked GitHub repository.
     - Use Git CLI to update the class in your cloned repository on the Linux host.
 Then commit and push the updates to your forked GitHub repository.
-    - Alternatively, update the class using the browser by accessing your forked GitHub repository.
+    - Alternatively, update the class using the browser by accessing your forked GitHub repository (described next).

     The changes to be made to the `Startup.cs` class is described below.